 The Faculty of Law hosts a one-week Cambridge Sutton Trust Summer School each year, offering students the chance to attend taster lectures and supervisions, undertake a research project and participate in a mock trial, as well as to meet students and members of the Faculty.
 For more information, see the University’s Sutton Trust Summer Schools page and the Sutton Trust UK Summer Schools website.

 The Experience Cambridge initiative offers two day-long visits to Cambridge, including subject sessions to explore teaching and studying in law, for students who were not selected for the Cambridge Sutton Trust Summer Schools, which are heavily oversubscribed.
-For more information, see the University’s Experience Cambridge website.

 For information about events outside the UK where representatives of the University will be available to talk about applying to Cambridge and studying here, see the University’s International Events page.

-Cambridge University Student Union Alternative Prospectus
+Cambridge University Student Union alternative prospectus

 To read material about law at Cambridge written and compiled by current and recent undergraduates, see the CUSU Alternative Prospectus.

 The CUSU Shadowing Scheme offers students from UK schools whose students have not traditionally applied to Cambridge the opportunity to spend three days shadowing a current student.
 For more information, see the CUSU Shadowing Scheme website.